Moonmaker5420/Moonmaker5420/README.md

 - 🌱 I’m currently learning Devops.
 - 👯 I’m looking to collaborate on Projects and CTF competitions
 - 👨‍💻 All of my projects are available at [https://github.com/Moonmaker5420/](https://github.com/Moonmaker5420?tab=repositories)
-- ⚡ Fun fact:  I'm still a trying to understand Assembly.
+- ⚡ Fun fact:  I'm still trying to understand Assembly.

  (**Professional Certification**)